 French Business Etiquette

-Due to its large geographic area, regional differences and large number of immigrants, France is a diverse country.
-Despite France’s ethnic and cultural diversity, the French attitude towards foreigners can vary widely but in general, the French are NOT very tolerant of foreigners.
-For example, if you are a Muslim women who wears a full head covering veil, you may have issues conducting business in France since the wearing of such a veil in public is banned by law whether you are French or not.
+Due to its large geographic area, regional differences and a large number of immigrants, France is a diverse country.
+Despite France’s ethnic and cultural diversity, the French attitude towards foreigners can vary widely, but in general, the French are NOT very tolerant of foreigners.
+For example, if you are a Muslim woman who wear a full head covering veil, you may have issues conducting business in France since the wearing of such a veil in public is banned by law, whether you are French or not.
 The official reason for the banishment of the full head covering is security.

 How to dress for business situations in France

 The French are very conscientious of their appearance.
-Both men and women dress relatively conservative.
-Here are a few tips to help you blend in and not call unneeded attention to your attire.
+Both men and women dress relatively conservatively.
+Here are a few tips to help you blend in and not call unnecessary attention to your attire.

 - Women should keep it tasteful and elegant: Women should avoid bright or gaudy colours and anything glitzy such as flashy jewellery.
 Good shoes are a must!

 - Men should keep it solid and dark: Men should invest in well-tailored clothing.
 Patterned fabrics and dark colours are most acceptable.